 How Does Withdrawal Work?

-How Well Does Withdrawal Work?
+How Well Does Withdrawal Work to Prevent Pregnancy?

 Over the course of a year, about 22 out of 100 typical couples who use withdrawal alone to prevent pregnancy will have an accidental pregnancy.

 Even for people who think they are doing it correctly, withdrawal is not an effective way to prevent pregnancy.
 Some sperm leak out of the penis even before ejaculation.
 So even by pulling out before ejaculation, pregnancy can still happen.
 Also, if the guy ejaculates close to the outside of the vagina, the sperm can swim up into the vagina.
 Still, withdrawal is considered a better method of contraception than none at all.

 A girl who uses withdrawal should call the doctor if she:

 - has a change in the smell or color of vaginal discharge